 Supporting document editing for business users¶

-Business users require an Office 365 subscription to edit files in Office Online.
+Business users require an Office 365 subscription to edit files in Office for the web.
 In order to support this scenario,

-Office Online requires that hosts specify that a user is a business user when using any actions that include the
+Office for the web requires that hosts specify that a user is a business user when using any actions that include the

 BUSINESS_USER placeholder value, such as

-When business users open documents for editing, Office Online will validate that they have a valid Office 365 subscription.
+When business users open documents for editing, Office for the web will validate that they have a valid Office 365 subscription.
 This may require the user to sign in using a valid Office 365 business account.
 This account must have an attached Office 365 subscription that includes Office applications.

 The business user flow is required for all partners unless you have received an exemption.